 All told, Willys-Overland built nearly 2.5 million cars during its half century as an independent company.
 Add another half a million Jeeps made between 1941 and 1954, and it’s not a bad showing for a make that didn’t make it.

 In the 60 years since Willys was absorbed by Kaiser and the brand was shipped abroad, many millions of Jeeps have been sold.
-The battle tested Jeep sustained Kaiser for a dozen more years, profitably producing a half million of the rugged trucks.
+The battle tested Jeep sustained Kaiser for a dozen more years, profitably producing another half million of the rugged trucks.
 American Motors Corporation bought Kaiser's operations in 1969, where it proceeded to sell a million Jeeps during the 1970s.
 Finally laid low by the money-losing car side of its business, AMC sold out to Renault of France, who sold another million Jeeps through 1987.
 Again, Jeep profits could not fully make up for losses from building cars.
 Renault was forced to sell out to Chrysler Corporation, who only wanted Jeep.
 They immediately shuttered the AMC car brand.
 And so it went from Chrysler, to Daimler, to Cerberus Capital Management and bankruptcy in 2009.
-Fiat merged with Chrysler that year to get hold of Jeep, and now it has put itself up for sale.
+Fiat merged with Chrysler that year to get hold of Jeep.
+At the time of this writing, Fiat Chrysler, LLC has put itself up for sale.
 No one wants Fiat or Chrysler, which are valueless.
 They only want Jeep.
 It seems Charlie Sorensen was right back in 1947 about leaving the cutthroat car business to others.

 Copyright@2017 by Mal Pearson